Fine Art Photography by Bitel

 About The Photographer

-Although getting his college degrees in mathematics, Stephen Bitel minored in art, developed his first roll of film at about the age of seven and has been into photography ever since.
-Over the years he has done photographic work in the areas of advertizing, portrature, event recording , fashon photography and photojournalism including a photographic documentation of "Resurrection City" during the "Poor People's March On Washington" in 1968.
-This collection has been displayed and is available on loan from the African American Museum in Hempstead, NY.
+Although getting his college degrees in mathematics, Stephen Bitel minored in art, developed his first roll of film at about the age of 7 and has been into photography ever since.
+Over the years he has done photographic work in the areas of advertising, portraiture, event recording , fashion, photojournalism and fine art photography.

 He has published in “Peterson’s Photographic”, “Modern Photography” and "B&W" Magazine, has won awards from the Long Island Institute of Photography, B&W+Color Magazine, B&W Magazine, The East End Arts Council, The Huntington Arts Council, The Art League of Long Island, My Studio, PhotoPlace Gallery, The Art Association of Oswego, The Brooklyn Waterfront Artists Conservatory, The Avatal Gallery, The 2016 Long Island Fair, the Suffolk Center for the Holocaust, Human Understanding and Diversity and The Blank Wall Gallery, Athens Greece.